Ground Beef Shepherds Pie — one of our family favorite feel-good meals!

 It always amazes me when the kids eat this ground beef shepherds pie so well, sometimes they're fussy about veggies, but they eat them in this without complaint – probably because it's such a “feel good” meal with meat and potatoes and a great aroma as it cooks, not to mention a delicious gravy.
 The dreamy cheesy on top helps, too!

-- About 8 large potatoes, peeled and cubed
+- About 8-10 large potatoes, or more if they're medium sized, peeled and cubed

-- 1/2 cup (or more as needed) milk or cream (read more here about the best milk choices — hint: NEVER buy ultra-pasteurized!)
+- 1/2 cup milk or cream--more as needed (read more here about the best milk choices — hint: NEVER buy ultra-pasteurized or low-fat!)

-- 4 Tablespoons butter, pastured butter is best (or more if you like a lot like we do!)
+- 4 Tablespoons butter-- pastured butter is best (or use more if you like a lot like we do!)

 - 8 ounces cream cheese, if desired

-- 1 Tablespoon minced chives (I use fresh minced garlic)
+- 1 Tablespoon minced chives--or fresh minced garlic

-- About 1 teaspoon sea salt, divided, or more to your taste
+- 1 teaspoon sea salt, divided, or more to your taste

-- About 2 cups frozen or fresh mixed veggies (carrots, peas, green beans, corn)
+- About 2 cups frozen or fresh mixed veggies: carrots, peas, green beans, corn, whichever you have

-Meanwhile, boil potatoes, drain, mash with milk or cream, butter, chives/garlic, cream cheese, and salt.
+- Meanwhile, boil potatoes 'til soft, drain, mash with milk or cream, butter, chives/garlic, cream cheese, and salt.
 Keep warm.

-Bake uncovered at 375* for 10 minutes or until heated.
-Note: I usually make it ahead then bake it 30-40 minutes to get it hot again.
+- Bake uncovered at 375* for 10-20 minutes or until heated through & cheese is melted.
+Note: I usually make it ahead then bake it 30-40 minutes to get it hot through the middle again.